Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Locally, students could see how food waste affects their community—from uneaten lunches at school to food surplus at supermarkets.
+Less global but they saw a real connection to the local food waste

 What were the most creative food waste solution suggestions?
-Creating a composting challenge where families or classrooms compete to reduce waste by turning scraps into nutrient-rich soil.
+School composting system

 Did the resource encourage new ways of thinking and talking about the value food?